questaware/microemacs/src/microemacs.md

    The only parameter to a command/macro is the count supplied to it as a number in scripts or by the prefix *ESC* **n** where **n** is a number.
+   For execute-named-command this parameter is passed through to the command selected on the command line.

   *The Colours*
   Setting the above colour modes colour the current window.